madroxdupe42/peacefulscience.org/content/articles/wlc-schooled-evolution.md

 commenturl: https://discourse.peacefulscience.org/t/william-lane-craig-schooled-me-on-evolution/14455
 ---

 William Lane Craig is a philosopher, and a well-known apologist.
-But is not anti-evolution.
+But he is not anti-evolution.
 For years, Craig has argued that Christians can make space for the best science, including evolutionary science.
 {.editor-note}

 I wanted to be a scientist ever since I was in second grade.
 My father and I would watch documentaries about human origins, cavemen, and dinosaurs.
 I eventually gained an interest in meteorology, UFOs, and extraterrestrial life.
 By the time I reached my sophomore year of high school, I wanted to become an evolutionary biologist, studying either speciation or the evolution of tetrapods from aquatic life.